 In a perfect world, employers and their insurance companies would do right by their employees and honor their workers' comp claims.
 However, in the real world, claims are often unfairly denied.
 That's why injured workers in Chicago turn to our workers' compensation lawyers.

-If you are preparing to file a workers' compensation claim, or you need to appeal a claim that has been denied, schedule a free consultation with the law firm of Rubin & Machado.
+If you are preparing to file a workers' compensation claim or you need to appeal a claim that has been denied, request a free consultation with the law firm of Rubin & Machado.
 We can help you build a strong case and negotiate with the insurance company so that you achieve your best possible outcome.

 Examples of Work Injuries